Dr. Robert Eiben - Cleveland's "Polio Doc"

 In 1957, Dr. Eiben, as a director of one of the fifteen centers in the United States for poliomyelitis care and research, was invited to the International Poliomyelitis Conference in Geneva to deliver a lecture on his experience with the Tank Respirator, commonly referred to as the “Iron Lung,” much to Dr. Eiben’s distress.
 In recognition of his contributions in the care of children with poliomyelitis, Dr. Eiben received the Presidential Award in Geneva.
 Dr. Eiben characteristically praised children and their parents for their courage and determination.

 In October 1958, Eiben developed an infection of the lining of his heart that required one month of hospitalization with high hourly doses of penicillin and intramuscular streptomycin.
-An additional two weeks of treatment at home parenteral therapy were managed by Eiben’s wife and by colleagues.
+An additional two weeks of treatment at home of parenteral therapy were managed by Eiben’s wife and by colleagues.
 Worried by her husband’s health and lacking life insurance to support the family should he die, Dorothy returned to nursing school.

-Eiben returned to Cuyahoga County Hospital System in 1963 as director of the Child Neurology Department.
+Eiben returned to the Cuyahoga County Hospital System in 1963 as director of the Child Neurology Department.
 Dr. Eiben achieved the rank of professor of pediatrics in 1975 and of neurology in 1985.

 His service was commemorated by his election to the Cleveland MetroHealth Hall of Fame.
 His commemoratory entry stated, “Born frail, Eiben demonstrated the strength of resolve and dedication as he laid the foundation for a recognized neurology department at MetroHealth while providing compassionate care for an untold number of young patients.”